 PST has successfully completed an upgrade in part of Graeagle from old coax to fiber optic.
 The coax in this area was sending feedback and noise into the entire area, reducing speeds for a large portion of Graeagle.
 With this upgrade, service for the existing coax will be improved.
 PST is currently working to replace poor-condition coax with fiber optics in portions of West Quincy, and will then be doing the same for Chandler Road, American Way and Hillside.
 We are expanding as quickly as we can.
 Letting us know that you want service and what your existing service is will help us plan our expansion.

 We are also pleased to announce we have a new wireless access point in Doyle and another serving the Herlong Flats area.
 We expect new access points in the Cowboy Joe Road and Ward Lake areas later this spring.

 For more information and to sign up for service, call us at 800-221-3474 or visit www.pst.coop.

 PST has submitted applications for grant funding from the California Public Utilities Commission Advanced Services Fund for parts of the Highway 70 corridor between Quincy and Graeagle, including part of Greenhorn Ranch.
 We are also applying for service to Johnsville, Lake Davis, parts of southern Sierra Valley, Elysian Valley and Gold Run, parts of C-Road, Mohawk Vista, and Maybe.
 The grants are limited to areas where the CPUC—not the homeowner— has decided that there isn’t adequate service.
 People outside of the grant areas will also benefit by the fiber optic being brought closer to more neighborhoods, which will improve wireless service as well as coax service.
 We will find out in October if we are awarded funding to proceed with these projects.

-If you have any questions, please call me at (800) 555-2207 ext.
+If you have any questions, or would like more information, please call me at (800) 555-2207 ext.
 6076, or email me at firstname.lastname@example.org.